nigrosimone/turbo-array/README.md

 ### `.build(): (array: T[], context?: Record<string, any>) => T[] | U`

 Compiles the operations into a function that can be executed on an array.

+## Support

+This is an open-source project.
+Star this [repository](https://github.com/nigrosimone/turbo-array), if you like it, or even [donate](https://www.paypal.com/paypalme/snwp).
+Thank you so much!